nearform/node-cephes/README.md

 ```

 If you are looking on GitHub, you will notice some files are missing.
 These
-are statically build from the cephes library.
+are statically built from the cephes library.
 See the
 [CONTRIBUTING.md](CONTRIBUTING.md) file, for how to build them.

 ## Usage